Blog

 Withdrawal Throttles Under Stress: How Alula’s Three-Layer Liquidity Defense Protects Institutional Capital

 When institutional capital enters a DeFi money market, the question is rarely “what yield can I earn?”
 The question is: “under what conditions can I not exit?”
 In traditional finance, redemption gates and side-pockets are disclosed in fund documentation and rarely triggered.
-In on-chain lending, the equivalent mechanisms must be encoded at the protocol level — transparent, deterministic, and auditable before a single dollar is committed.
+In on-chain lending, the equivalent mechanisms must be encoded at the protocol level, deterministic and auditable before a single dollar is committed.

 The Activation Threshold: Utilization as the Trigger

 The throttle system does not activate by default.
 Normal-sized withdrawals at moderate utilization are entirely unaffected.
-The trigger is a pool-level parameter: utilization_ratio_limit_bps.
+The trigger is a pool-level parameter: the configured utilization ceiling.

-When a pool’s utilization — the ratio of total borrowed to total supplied liquidity — exceeds this configured threshold, the protocol shifts into a restricted withdrawal mode.
+When a pool’s utilization (the ratio of total borrowed to total supplied liquidity) exceeds this threshold, the protocol shifts into a restricted mode.
+New borrows are blocked entirely, and stricter withdrawal rules take effect.
 Everything that follows is a consequence of crossing that single line.

 This design choice matters for institutional participants.
 The threshold is not a protocol-wide constant; it is configured per pool by the market admin and can differ across asset pools within the same market.
 A stablecoin pool serving institutional borrowers might carry a tighter utilization ceiling than a more liquid retail-facing pool.
 These configurable risk parameters are set at deployment or updated through a time-locked governance queue, giving lenders full visibility into the rules before they apply.